CHINADO

 In 2017, João Tereso, a sound engineer, ventured into winemaking to save his grandfather’s small plots of field-blend vines in Alcobaça, an hour north of Lisbon, from abandonment.

-With the guidance of his friend, local agronomist and winemaker Rodrigo Martins (Espera Wines), he learned the craft of caring for vines.
+With the guidance of friends, he learned the craft of caring for vines.
 With a focus on low doses of sulphur but high doses of care & attention, the work required to produce low intervention wines is hefty, but João loves it.

 By 2018, he had added two more abandoned vineyards to his flock.
 These 30-80 year old vines are situated on hillsides at about 150 meters (around 500 feet) elevation and have been farmed organically since 2021.